The Hopf structure of symmetric group characters as symmetric functions: Notation and Preliminaries

-\begin{section}{Notation and Preliminaries} The combinatorial objects that arise in our work are the classical building blocks: set, multiset, partition, set partition, multiset partition, composition, weak composition, tableau, words, etc. In this section we remind the reader about the definitions of these objects as well as establish notation and usual conventions that we will use in this paper.
+The combinatorial objects that arise in our work are the classical building blocks: set, multiset, partition, set partition, multiset partition, composition, weak composition, tableau, words, etc. In this section we remind the reader about the definitions of these objects as well as establish notation and usual conventions that we will use in this paper.

 A {\it partition} of a non-negative integer $n$ is a weakly decreasing sequence $\lambda= (\lambda_1, \lambda_2, \ldots, \lambda_\ell)$ such that $|\lambda|=\lambda_1 + \lambda_2 + \cdots + \lambda_\ell= n$.
 We call $n=|\lambda|$ the {\it size} of $\lambda$.
-The $\lambda_i$'s are called the parts of the partition and the number of nonzero parts is called the {\it length} and it is often denoted $\ell(\lambda)=\ell$.
+The $\lambda_i$'s are called the \emph{parts} of the partition and the number of nonzero parts is called the {\it length} and it is often denoted $\ell(\lambda)=\ell$.
 We use the notation $\lambda\vdash n$ to mean that $\lambda$ is a partition of $n$.
 We reserve $\lambda$ and $\mu$ exclusively for partitions.
-We denote by $m_i(\lambda)$ the multiplicity of $\lambda_i$ in $\lambda$, that is, the number of times it occurs as a part in $\lambda$.
+We denote by $m_i(\lambda)$ the \emph{multiplicity} of $i$ in $\lambda$, that is, the number of times it occurs as a part in $\lambda$.
 Another useful notation for a partition is the exponential notation where $m_i = m_i(\la)$ and $\la = (1^{m_1}2^{m_2}\cdots k^{m_k})$.
 With this notation the number of permutations with cycle structure $\lambda\vdash n$ is $\frac{n!}{z_\la}$ where

 The most common operation we use is that of adding a part of size $n$ to the beginning of a partition.
 This is denoted $(n, \la)$.
 If $n < \la_1$, this sequence will no longer be an integer partition and we will have to interpret the object appropriately.
 Similarly, if $\lambda$ is non-empty, then let $\o{\lambda} = (\lambda_2, \lambda_3, \ldots, \lambda_{\ell(\lambda)})$.